QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 The final step just checks the interpolation vs. the analytic function at the nodes.
 Keep in mind that this should be very close to zero since we are interpolating the function precisely at those nodes.
-In our example, the Inf-norm (i.e. maximum difference) of the interpolation errors at the nodes is around ``1E-9`` which is reasonable for many problems.
+In our example, the Inf-norm (i.e., maximum difference) of the interpolation errors at the nodes is around ``1E-9``, which is reasonable for many problems.

 But note that with :math:`N=5` the condition number is already of order ``1E6``.